 Figure – Digital Platforms to Enable AI and Data Services

 An Accenture report suggests that AI and data services can enable industries to approach problems differently and find new, innovative approaches or solutions.
-Data has thus been described as the “quintessential currency” for digital platforms to do so.
+Data has thus been described as the “quintessential competency” for digital platforms to do so.

 Those platforms which have both unique data and the capacity to package innovative new services around this data for third-parties are expected to gain larger market shares more quickly.
 Particularly, we see platform-driven ecosystems as helping to drive potential revenue streams for adopters of tech such as AI.